 Answer: Yes.
 Chlorine sanitizers are safe when utilized in accordance to package instructions approved by the U.S. Environmental Protection Agency.
 Chlorine levels within the recommended ranges for pool water do not pose any known health risks.
-Chlorine sanitizers have been utilized safely as pool disinfectant for over 100 years.
+Chlorine sanitizers have been utilized safely as pool disinfectants for over 100 years.
 The majority of public pools and 9 out of 10 residential pools are sanitized with chlorine.

 Question: How often do I need to test my pool water chemistry?

 Answer: Weekly testing works for most backyard pools, but it is best to test your pH and chlorine levels at least twice per week.
 Chlorine should be added continuously through a chemical feeding device to maintain a consistent level.

 Question: What is the correct chemical balance for swimming pool water?

 Answer: To achieve maximum swimmer comfort and to prevent scaling or corrosion, pool water should be balanced to the following levels:

 |Calcium Hardness||200-250 ppm (Gunite)|